mwdata-science/website/content/speakers/tba.md

 skip_readmore: true
 ---

-The program isn't finalized and we will announce a more facilitators shortly.
-Both for Week 1 and Week 2.
+The program isn't finalized.
+We have a few more exciting announcements of facilitators coming up - both for Week 1 and Week 2.